-Australia ICOMOS’ conference Fabric is a forum to gather and debate the issues associated with the conservation of heritage fabric.
+Australia ICOMOS’ conference Fabric was a forum to gather and debate the issues associated with the conservation of heritage fabric.
 The conference took place in Adelaide from 5-8 November 2015.

-Issues include: understanding and stewardship of traditional and technical conservation skills, engaging communities in conservation, advancing conservation knowledge, exploring new technologies, and fostering of training opportunities for the future conservation and interpretation of heritage fabric.
+Issues included: understanding and stewardship of traditional and technical conservation skills, engaging communities in conservation, advancing conservation knowledge, exploring new technologies, and fostering of training opportunities for the future conservation and interpretation of heritage fabric.

-By understanding the skills and knowledge of the past, and developing the technologies of the future, Fabric will provide an opportunity for advancing conservation standards in Australia.
+By understanding the skills and knowledge of the past, and developing the technologies of the future, Fabric provided an opportunity for advancing conservation standards in Australia.

 Further information about this event can be found at the Fabric Conference website.

 2013 Canberra Centenary Conference

 ‘Imagined pasts…, imagined futures’ was an exciting multidisciplinary conference that coincided with the centenary of Canberra and the array of cultural activities, performances, exhibitions and events that were planned for Canberra in 2013.